googleapis/google-cloud-python/docs/pubsub/subscriber/index.rst

 Subscription Callbacks
 ----------------------

-Messages recieved from a subscription are processed asynchronously through **callbacks**.
+Messages received from a subscription are processed asynchronously through **callbacks**.

 The basic idea: Define a function that takes one argument; this argument